Bartosz-Szopiera/monterail-test/README.md

 vanilla CSS
 Vue.js

-I picked Vue as I  heard that it is relatively simple and I wanted to learn any framework for some time, and this was great opportunity to try.
+I picked Vue as I heard it's relatively simple.

 I am using vanilla CSS despite I enjoy using SCSS but I though it could be additional layer of complexity when